 SECTION 27.
-PERIODIC REPORTS AND RETENTION OF RECORDS.
+PERIODIC REPORTS.

-(a) A provider shall provide the accounting required by subsection (b):

-- (1) upon cancellation or termination of an agreement; and - (2) before cancellation or termination of any agreement: - (A) at least once each month; and - (B) within five business days after a request by an individual, but the provider need not comply with more than one request in any calendar month.

-(b) A provider, in a record, shall provide each individual for whom it has established a plan an accounting of the following information:

-(1) the amount of money received from the individual since the last report;
+- (a) A provider shall provide the accounting required by subsection (b): - (1) on cancellation or termination of an agreement; and - (2) before cancellation or termination of any agreement: - (A) at least once each month; and - (B) no later than five business days after a request by an individual, but the provider need not comply with more than one request in any calendar month. - (b) A provider, in a record, shall provide each individual for whom it has established a plan an accounting of the following information: - (1) the amount in an account containing money paid by or on behalf of the individual for fees or distribution to a creditor, or both, as of the date one month before the date of the accounting;

-(2) the amounts and dates of disbursement made on the individual's behalf, or by the individual upon the direction of the provider, since the last report to each creditor listed in the plan;

-(3) the amounts deducted from the amount received from the individual;

-(4) the amount held in reserve; and

-(5) if, since the last report, a creditor has agreed to accept as payment in full an amount less than the principal amount of the debt owed by the individual:

-(A) the total amount and terms of the settlement;

-(B) the amount of the debt when the individual assented to the plan;

-(C) the amount of the debt when the creditor agreed to the

-settlement; and

-(D) the calculation of a settlement fee.

-(c) A provider shall maintain records for each individual for whom it provides debt-management services for five years after the final payment made by the individual and produce a copy of them to the individual within a reasonable time after a request for them.
-The provider may use electronic or other means of storage of the records.
+- (2) the amount paid into the account since the last report; - (3) the amounts and dates of disbursement made on the individual's behalf, or by the individual on the direction of the provider, since the last report, to each creditor listed in the plan; - (4) the amounts deducted, as fees or otherwise, from the amount paid into the account since the last report; - (5) if, since the last report, a creditor has agreed to accept as payment in full an amount less than the principal amount of the debt owed by the individual: - (A) the total amount and terms of the settlement; - (B) the amount of the debt when the individual assented to the plan; - (C) the amount of the debt when the creditor agreed to the settlement; and - (D) the calculation of a settlement fee; and - (6) the amount in the account as of the date of the accounting. - (c) If an agreement contemplates that a creditor will settle a debt for less than the principal amount of the debt and the provider delegates performance of its duties under this section to another person, the provider may provide the information required by subsection (b)(5) in a record separate from the record containing the other information required by subsection (b).

 1. An individual must receive regular communication of the status of his or her account.
 Subsection (a) requires providers to give accountings monthly or upon request.
 A provider is free to provide the accounting more frequently than monthly.
+A purpose of the requirement is to enable the individual to monitor and track the progress of the plan.
+Subsection (b) requires the accounting to be in a record, which may be electronic.
+For the provider to use electronic communication, however, the provider must have obtained the individual's assent as required by section 18(b).